Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

   - Characters enter the school building in the morning and leaves at night.
   - They roam the school during breaks, pretend to socialize and visit the bathroom from time to time.
   - They got to classrooms / project rooms (in teams of 4-8) during work hours.
-  - Move from and to class
+	- Move from class to class
-  - Are seated when in “Project time”, “Computer science class”, etc..
+	- Is seated when in “Project time”, “Computer science class”
-  - Move around erratically in the room when in “Soft Skill” (may change layout of table)
+	- Move erratically in the room when in “Soft Skill” (may change layout of table)
-  - Stand in groups when in “Freetime”
+	- Stand in group when in “Freetime”
-  - Tries to find a seat when in “Freetime”
+	- Try to find a seat when in “Freetime”
-  - Chance of exiting the building during “Lunch”, otherwise go to cafeteria
+	- Chance of exiting the building when “Lunch” otherwise go to cafeteria
+	- Access women's toilets
-  - Access respective toilets
+	- Access men's toilets
+	- Rush for the exit when “end day”

 - Handicapped students:
   - A rare, wheelchair version of students
   - Can not use the staircases but has access to the lift
   - Moves a bit slower

   - Franck
-  - Disappers and reappears when user switches to/from the "Franck" playable character
+	- Can move whenever and  wherever he wants
-  - Can open and lock all doors
+	- Can open all doors and lock them too
-  - can open and close the building
+	- Key to open the building
-  - Freely roams the building
+	- Roam the building
-  - Otherwise sits at his desk
+	- Otherwise sit at his desk
-  - Counts people during the “Fire Alarm” scenario
+	- Count people in “Fire Alarm” scenario

 - Orators ("intervenants" in french):
   - There should be 1 orator for each class given to students that are not on project-time.
   - They should roam the school freely during break-times but should mainly be in the staff-specific relaxation areas.
   - They should give lectures during work hours.
-  - Moves between project rooms during “Project time”
+	- Goes from project room to another project room during “Project time”
+	- Coffee break
-  - Takes coffee break
+	- Lunch break
-  - Gives on screen courses (remote work)
+	- Courses on screen (remote work)
-  - Stands/Sits at their desk during “Computer Science class” and “Soft skills”
+	- Stand/Sit at their desk during “Computer Science class” and “Soft skill”
-  - Switches slides during “Computer Science class” and “soft skill”
+	- Switch slides when in “Computer Science class” and “soft skill”
 	- Chance of exiting the building when “Lunch” otherwise go to cafeteria

 - Cleaning / Maintenance staff:
   - They should came in specific hours.
   - They should "do work"
-  - They roam the building, only accessing empty rooms
+	- Roaming the building, only access empty room
-  - Exits during “lunch time”
+	- Exit when “lunch time”
-  - Continues their actions even after “end day”
+	- Continue their action when “end day”
-  - Regularly goes to storage rooms
+	- Regularly go to Cleaning Room
-  - Mimics cleaning the ground.
+	- Mimic cleaning ground.

 - Administration staff:
   - Specific characters that follow strick scripts instead of automatically generated-agendas.

 # Generic Use case